-If you are unable to locate them ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate one of the designated professionals ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Head teacher.
-If an allegation is made about the Head teacher you should pass this information to the Chair of the Governing Body.
-Alternatively, you can contact the Local Authority Designated Officer on 01603 223473.
+Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the Head Teacher.
+If an allegation is made about the Head Teacher you should pass this information to the Chair of the Governing Body.
+Alternatively, you can contact the Local Authority Designated Officer on Tel: 0191 277 4636.
 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available for 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk.